george-sp/android_develop_training/04. Building Apps with Graphics & Animation/04. Adding Animations/README.md

 This lesson shows you how to do screen slides with a [`ViewPager`](https://developer.android.com/reference/android/support/v4/view/ViewPager.html) provided by the [support library](https://developer.android.com/topic/libraries/support-library/index.html). [`ViewPagers`](https://developer.android.com/reference/android/support/v4/view/ViewPager.html) can animate screen slides automatically.

 Screen slides are transitions between one entire screen to another and are common with UIs like setup wizards or slideshows.

+> **Create the Views**
+>
+> Create a layout file that you'll later use for the content of a fragment.
+The following example contains a text view to display some text.